 Test Your Mobility - A good way to know you haven’t linked enough is that you can’t move between concepts.
 Open up a word document and start explaining the subject you are working with.
 If you can’t jump between sections, referencing one idea to help explain another, you won’t be able to think through the connections during a test.

 Find Patterns – Look for patterns in information.
 Information becomes easier to organize if you can identify broader patterns that are similar across different topics.
-The way a neuron fires has similarities to “if” statements in programming languages.
+The way a neuron fire has similarities to “if” statements in programming languages.

 Build a Large Foundation - Reading lots and having a general understanding of many topics gives you a lot more flexibility in finding patterns and metaphors in new topics.
 The more you already know, the easier it is to learn.

-Build Models – Models are simple concepts that aren’t true by themselves, but are useful for describing abstract ideas.
+Build Models – Models are simple concepts that aren’t true by themselves but are useful for describing abstract ideas.
 Crystallizing one particular mental image or experience can create a model you can reference when trying to understand.
 When I was trying to tackle the concept of subspaces, I visualized a blue background with a red plane going through it.
 This isn’t an entirely accurate representation of what a subspace is, but it created a workable image for future ideas.

-Learning is in Your Head – Having beautiful notes and a perfectly highlighted textbook doesn’t matter if you don’t understand the information in it.
+Learning is Your Head – Having beautiful notes and a perfectly highlighted textbook doesn’t matter if you don’t understand the information in it.
 Your only goal is to understand the information so it will stick with you for assignments, tests and life.
-Don’t be afraid to get messy when scrawling out ideas on paper and connecting them in your head.
+Don’t be afraid to get messy when scrawling out ideas on paper and connecting them to your head.
 Use notes and books as a medium for learning rather than an end result.